shn2016/leetcode-javascript/Easy/README.md

 # Leetcode - Javascript - Easy

-Currently working on easy leetcode problems, and I have now finished 82 of them (almost 285), while some problems are not supported in Javascript.
+Currently working on easy leetcode problems, and I have now finished 87 of them (almost 285), while some problems are not supported in Javascript.

+I see this repository as learning process is algorithm and my self-improvement;

 ## Process
 * The plan is to solve 5 to 10 easy problems everyday, and use no more than 20mins for every question.